dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 Therefore, a signer **MUST** restrict the delegation chain for the user's global identity to a set of canister targets that trust the relying party that requested the delegation chain.
 This standard describes how a canister can indicate that a relying party is trusted.

+## Extensions

+[ICRC-58](https://github.com/dfinity/ICRC/issues/81): A method for relying parties to request arbitrary canisters as targets.

+[ICRC-59](https://github.com/dfinity/ICRC/issues/82): A list of asset canisters meant to be shared by the ecosystem that signers can choose to reject as canister targets even if the relying party controls them.

 ## Identify